delta-io/delta-rs/crates/benchmarks/README.md

 ## Dataset

 Databricks maintains a public S3 bucket of the TPC-DS dataset with various factor where requesters must pay to download this dataset.
 Below is an example of how to list the 1gb scale factor

 ```
 aws s3api list-objects --bucket devrel-delta-datasets --request-payer requester --prefix tpcds-2.13/tpcds_sf1_parquet/web_returns/
 ```

 You can generate the TPC-DS dataset yourself by downloading and compiling [the generator](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp)
 You may need to update the CFLAGS to include `-fcommon` to compile on newer versions of GCC.

 ## Commands
 These commands can be executed from the root of the benchmark crate.
-Some commands depend on the existance of the TPC-DS Dataset existing.
+Some commands depend on the existence of the TPC-DS Dataset existing.

 ### Convert
 Converts a TPC-DS web_returns csv into a Delta table